alexenriquent/motion-planning/README.md

 ### Input and Output format
 **Format of a configuration:** A configuration is represented by n real numbers, where n is the dimension of the C-space.
 Each number is separated by a white space.
 The first two numbers are the position of the origin of the chair’s coordinate system in the workspace.
 If the wheelchair does not have a gripper, the last n-2 numbers are the joint angles in sequential order (i.e., the third number is the joint angle of joint-1, the fourth number is the joint angle of joint-2, etc.).
 Each joint angle is defined in radian.
 If the wheelchair has a gripper, the subsequent n-6 numbers are the joint angles in sequential order, while the last 4 numbers are the values of u<sub>1</sub>, u<sub>2</sub>, l<sub>1</sub>, l<sub>2</sub>, respectively.

-**Input format.** The program you develop should accept an input file.
+**Input.** The program accept an input file.
 The file contains the type of wheelchair, the initial and goal configurations, and the obstacles position and dimension.
 The format of the input file is as follows.

 1. The file consists of k + 4 lines, where k is the number of obstacles in the environment.
 2. The first line is the type of wheelchair.
 There is only two possibilities, i.e., withGripper and noGripper for a wheelchair with a gripper and that without a gripper, respectively.